vivi90/python-vmc/README.md

 # Virtual Motion Capture protocol package for Python

-WARNING: This package is still a draft in active development.
+WARNING: This package is still a broken draft (NOT maintained anymore).

 ## License
 This project is free under the terms of the CC BY 4.0 license.